-Pay careful attention to the range and terms of insurances affected by the building management committee and also ensure that your own professional indemnity insurance cover is adequate, both as to amount and the type of work covered.
+Pay careful attention to the range and terms of insurances required to be affected by the building management committee and also ensure that appropriate additional insurances are included in the strata management statement or building management statement.

 The function of the building management committee is to administer the common facilities within the building and ensure that sufficient funds are raised from its members to keep those facilities in proper repair and maintenance.
 It is not uncommon for a building management committee to be structured very similar to a body corporate executive committee.
 The following illustrates a formally structured building management committee -